 Prepping your skin

-It is important to create a fresh base before applying make-up to your face.
-Follow the guide to cleanse and nourish your skin in preparation.
+It is important to create a fresh base before applying make-up to your skin.
+Follow this skin care guide to cleanse, protect and hydrate your skin in preparation for make-up application.

 Cleanser and toner

-Start by gently wetting a cotton pad with eye make-up remover and place it on a closed eye and leave for a few seconds allowing the product to dissolve any eye make-up.
-Ensure you use a separate cotton pad on each eye to avoid the spread of infection.
+Start by soaking two cotton pads with eye make-up remover.
+Place one pad on each closed eye, hold them for a few seconds allowing time for the product to dissolve any make-up, then gently sweep the makeup away.
+Always use a new cotton pad for each eye to prevent any risk of infection.

-To remove excess residue, apply a mild toner to a cotton pad and gently stroke the skin using upward movements.
+To remove excess residue, apply toner to a cotton pad and gently stroke the skin using upward movements.

-Be sure to store your sunscreen in a cool and dry place and be wary of its expiry date.
-Although some products, like moisturisers and foundations contain SPFs you should always use a separate sunscreen too.
+- Always store your sunscreen in a cool, dry place and be mindful of its expiry date.
+Although some moisturisers and foundations contain SPFs you should always use sunscreen underneath.